hoffmaao/PolarRover/Mechanical/README.md

 ## Intrument sled

-Towed behind the articulated hinge is the instrument sled with the radar computer hardigg that couples the drive system and instrument payload.
+Towed behind the articulated hinge is the instrument sled with the radar computer used to program the waveform, the digital system that generates, amplifies and transmits the pulse, and the antennas that direct the energy into the subsurface.